kiwiengine/kiwi/README.md

-# KiwiEngine
+# Kiwi Engine

-KiwiEngine is a simple and lightweight web game engine.
+Kiwi Engine is a simple and lightweight web game engine.

 ## Installation